Benton fireworks disaster

 The Benton fireworks disaster was an industrial disaster that occurred on May 27, 1983, on a farm near Benton, Tennessee.
 A powerful explosion at an unlicensed fireworks factory producing illegal fireworks killed eleven and injured one, revealing the existence of the factory for the first time to law enforcement and the public.
 The initial explosion was heard more than 20 mi away.

 The event gained national attention, covered by multiple media outlets, and triggered a two-year federal investigation that eventually led to the conviction of 21 people including the owner of the factory, a man who was considered to be the mastermind, and several others from multiple states who conspired to manufacture, transport, and/or allow the fireworks manufactured at the operation to be transported.
 Investigators determined the factory to have been the largest and most profitable known illegal fireworks operation in US history.
-The disaster was the deadliest event in US history involving illegal fireworks.
+This is the deadliest illegal fireworks-related disaster in US history.